 An introductory course in which the applications, problems and experiments are selected not only to illustrate fundamental principles, but also to demonstrate the relevance of physics to the life sciences.
 The course is designed to serve students in biology, psychology, physical education (therapy programs), medical technology and other health science programs.
 The course is also a very suitable elective or distribution requirement for the liberal arts student.
-(3 one-hour lectures, 2-hour laboratory.
-Prereq: Elementary Algebra)
+(Prereq: elementary algebra)